 The next step for the plan to move chill water to IRCB would be to design a piping network.
 The goal of this network would be to minimize the construction time and cost.
 The team would then determine if the MagLab had the pumping power to provide the water to IRCB.
 If not, an additional pump would need to be purchased.
 Like the magnet cooling plan, the MagLab and Innovation Park facilitators would need to decide if this plan is worth implementing or if it is more feasible pursue another plan.

 The implementation of these two projects will ensure a more sustainable future for the Innovation Park.

+Bibliography

 Affiliated Engineers.
 (2019).
 Florida State University Research Park Central Utilities Study.
 Tallahassee.

 Design Brief Chiller Plant Efficiency.
 (2001, October 22).
 Retrieved from Data Centers: https://datacenters.lbl.gov/sites/default/files/Design%20Brief_Chiller%20Efficiency.pdf